Zilber-Pink in a product of modular curves assuming multiplicative degeneration: Families of elliptic curves

 Let $\iota \colon \QQ \to \CC_\iota$ denote an embedding of $\QQ$.
 Thus $\CC_\iota = \CC$ or $\CC_p$.
 Let $\Delta_\iota$ denote the open unit disc $D(0, 1, \CC_\iota)$ and let $\Delta_\iota^* = \Delta_\iota \setminus \{0\}$.

 We shall use \cite[Chapter~V]{SilATAEC} and \cite{TateCurves} as our main references for Tate curves.
 Following these references, we will work mostly with explicit power series.
-We will require rigid geometry only in equation~\eqref{eqn:phi-omega} and in the proof of \cref{non-arch-relation}, where it is needed to talk about the pullback of differential forms by rigid morphisms.
+We will require rigid geometry only in equation~\eqref{eqn:phi-omega} and section~\ref{sec:padic-rel}, where it is needed to talk about the pullback of differential forms by rigid morphisms.
 For an outline of the theory of differential forms on rigid spaces, see \cite[sec.~1]{BLR95}.

 Note that \cite[Chapter~V]{SilATAEC} is stated in terms of finite extensions of $\QQ_p$ or~$\ov\QQ_p$, rather than over~$\CC_p$.
 However, as noted in \cite[Remark~V.3.1.2]{SilATAEC}, the key theorem \cite[Theorem~V.3.1]{SilATAEC} remains valid over any non-archimedean complete field, in particular over $\CC_p$.